The Affordable Care Act

 Medicare coverage meets the ACA’s requirement that all Americans have health insurance coverage.
 If you have Medicare Part A or Medicare Advantage, you are considered as having “minimum essential coverage”, and you certainly don’t need to get a Marketplace plan.
 But having Medicare Part B alone does not meet this requirement.
 No matter how you get Medicare, whether through Original Medicare or through a Medicare Advantage plan, you still have the same benefits you have now.
 You do not need to make any changes.

 Nothing in the ACA changes which doctors Medicare patients can see.
-People on Traditional Medicare can see any practitioner who accepts Medicare patients, but some Medicare Advantage plans restrict you to only the doctors in their network.
+People on Traditional Medicare can see any practitioner who accepts Medicare patients, but some Medicare Advantage plans restrict you to only the doctors in their networks.
 The ACA has nothing to do with this.

 Medicare Part B and Medigap premiums do increase annually, but these increases have nothing to do with the ACA.
 The official formula for determining Medicare Part B premiums was established by Congress many years ago and is unaffected by the ACA.
 People who earn more than $85,000 per person or $170,000 per couple will continue to have to pay more for their Part B coverage, but this has been true since 2007 and has nothing to do with the ACA.
 Medigap insurance policies are issued by private insurance companies, and the yearly increases in the premiums that they charge are based upon medical inflation factors as well as on basic economic forces and are not set by anything in the ACA.

 You might have gotten an individual Marketplace plan to cover you before your Medicare coverage began, and you could keep that plan if you so desire.
 But it might be a better idea for you to cancel your Marketplace plan once you go onto Medicare.
-This is because once you become Medicare eligible, you no longer qualify for any Marketplace tax credits to help pay your premiums and you are no longer eligible for the reductions in cost-sharing that may be available through the Marketplace.
+This is because once you become Medicare eligible, you no longer qualify for any Marketplace tax credits to help pay your premiums and you are no longer eligible for the reductions in cost-sharing and the income tax credits that may be available through the Marketplace.

 Contrary to some rumors, the ACA is not ending or replacing Medicare.
 In addition, seniors on Medicare do not need to buy any more health insurance in order to comply with the ACA.
 Nothing in the ACA changes which doctors Medicare patients can see.
 Although hospitals, physicians, and other healthcare providers can choose to withdraw from the Medicare program, there is nothing in the ACA that requires seniors on Medicare to leave their current doctors and choose new providers.